2018 Applications will open in October 2017

 Research Lab Sites

-STAR Applicants are asked to indicate top lab preferences, but also for which sites they would NOT like to be considered.
-STAR aims to match your experience and interests with an appropriate project, but you may wish to exclude one or more sites because of its location or other logistical considerations.
+STAR applicants are asked to indicate their top lab preferences, and are also asked to indicate which sites they would NOT like to be considered.
+STAR aims to match your experience and interests with an appropriate project, but you may wish to exclude one or more sites because of its location, research areas, or other logistical considerations.
 Please take the time to learn about the kinds of research opportunities that have been available at each site.
 It will certainly help if you are invited to a phone interview.
 Many sites work on a wide variety of projects.
 For example, NASA Ames Research Center does fundamental biological, chemical, geological, mathematical, aeronautical, psychological, and physics projects even if they all ultimately relate to air and space science.